colouring-cities/colouring-core/docs/setup-dev-environment-silicon-mac.md

 The new x86 terminal can be accessed by pressing the arrow next to the + icon above the active terminal
 <img src="./images/x86-zsh-vscode.png" width="400">

-3.Verify that the terminal is using Rosetta.
+6. Verify that the terminal is using Rosetta.
 The value should be i386.

 ```bash
 arch